Journaling, Manifestation, And More: This Founder Has The Secret To Getting Clear On Your Vision

-2023 is in full motion, which means we’re gearing up to walk into our greatest season yet.
+The new year is in full motion, which means we’re gearing up to walk into our greatest season yet.
 While New Year’s resolutions can look different for everyone, every woman needs a trusty journal to write her dream into a reality.

 Journals secure our goals, document our lives, and keep our to-do lists in check.
 And while studies show that on average, one-third of resolutions don’t make it past the end of January, that won’t be our story.
-Because we’ve tapped the expertise of Jasmin Foster, founder of the inclusive stationery and gifts brand, Be Rooted for insight on how to utilize journals and planners to crush our goals all year long.
+We’ve tapped the expertise of Jasmin Foster, founder of the inclusive stationery and gifts brand, Be Rooted for insight on how to utilize journals and planners to crush our goals all year long.

 Courtesy of Jasmin Foster